 ACCOMMODATION IN ECUADOR

-In Quito and in Ecuador as well I have found great single rates which was quite comforting.
+In Quito and in Ecuador as well I have found great single rates which were quite comforting.

-Read also for following accommodation guides in Ecuador:
+Read also for the following accommodation guides in Ecuador:

 BEST TIME TO VISIT ECUADOR